7MinSec/bpatty/web_tech/limnoria.md

 ### Run the bot creation wizard
 Run `supybot-wizard` which will walk you through the initial config of your bot.
 When you're done, it will right the config file out to something like `bot.conf`.

+### A few security-ish things...
+Before you actually connect to IRC (see next section), I recommend you open up `bot.conf` and make one slight change:

+    supybot.plugins.Factoids.requireVoice: True

+By setting this value to `True` only users with voice or above can make the bot learn/forget stuff.
+Now that's a personal preference - mainly because I don't want people doing stuff like `!learn #7ms braimee is a moron`! or whatever :-)

 ### Connect your bot to IRC
 When you're ready to rock, issue this command: `supybot bot.conf` and you should see your bot pop up on IRC and join the channels you've instructed it to!

+Update: last time I did this, the bot log kept saying things like "only SASL blah blah accepted."
+I had to open my `bot.conf` file and there were some fields there dealing with SASL username and password.
+I set these to the bot name and password I had setup previously in the wizard, then ran `supybot bot.conf` again and BLAMO!
+Connected.

 ### Identify yourself as "boss"